|

 In the Court Records, Lincoln County,

-North Carolina, October 1790 appears the following:
+North Carolina, October 1790 appears the following: "Margaret

-bond and security of one hundred pounds."
+security of one hundred pounds."
 This is the only

-reference to a Margaret, or Peggy, Rankin, other than the
+reference to a Margaret, or Peggy Rankin, other than the

 marriage bond.
 It is possible that the two names are of